DiceDB/dice/README.md

 curl -sL https://raw.githubusercontent.com/DiceDB/dicedb-cli/refs/heads/master/install.sh | sh
 ```

-### Client Compatibility

-DiceDB is fully compatible with Redis protocol, allowing you to connect using any existing Redis client or SDK.

-> [!NOTE]
-> The `.WATCH` feature is only accessible through the DiceDB CLI.
-> If you are working on unsupported OS (as per above script), you can always follow the installation instructions mentioned in the [dicedb/cli](https://github.com/DiceDB/dicedb-cli) repository.

 ### Running Tests

 Unit tests and integration tests are essential for ensuring correctness and in the case of DiceDB, both types of tests are available to validate its functionality.